aritraroy/Flashbar/README.md

 ```

 ### Shadow
 You can show a synthetically generated shadow on the flashbar irrespective of its position - top or bottom.
-By default the shadow is always cast.
+By default the shadow is always shown.

 ```kotlin
 Flashbar.Builder(this)